Cressi Goa Dive Computer Review

 1.5 years avg

-Expecting the Cressi Goa to be a dive computer with more features than the Leonardo yet all packed into a smaller package makes us believe that it’ll be a great device to have.
+The Cressi Goa is a dive computer with more features than the Leonardo yet all packed into a smaller package makes us believe that it’s a great device to have.
 Based on the technical data you can expect a lot of functionality in a small device for a great price.
-We’ll be updating this review with further details once they get available and we’re able to verify the claims.

 Whom is the CRESSI Goa not for?